0xjcf/MCP_CodeAnalysis/MCP_MASTER_PLAN.md

 ## Project Overview

 The MCP (Monetization Code Platform) is a comprehensive code analysis and monetization platform that helps developers understand and optimize their codebase's complexity and maintainability.
+It provides a server-based architecture that allows other projects to connect and run code analysis through API endpoints.

 ## Current Status